 Contact the IRB team for guidance and assistance or with questions about whether a study protocol requires IRB review.

-The President of Georgia Institute of Technology has delegated authority to Jilda D. Garton, Vice President for Research (VPR), as the Institutional Official (IO) for Institutional Review Board purposes.
-She has the authority to legally commit Georgia Tech to meet federal regulatory requirements.
-The VPR/IO is responsible for appointing the Chair(s) of the Institutional Review Boards and board members, and she signs Georgia Tech's Federalwide Assurance.
+The President of Georgia Institute of Technology has delegated authority to Dr. Robert Butera, Vice President for Research Development and Operations, as the Institutional Official (IO) for Institutional Review Board purposes.
+He has the authority to legally commit Georgia Tech to meet federal regulatory requirements.
+The VPRDO/IO is responsible for appointing the Chair(s) of the Institutional Review Boards and board members, and he signs Georgia Tech's Federalwide Assurance.